13 Best Small Towns in Montana

 10. Red Lodge

 A trip on the Beartooth Scenic Highway inspires repeat visits.
 The combination of Red Lodge, the Beartooth Highway, and Yellowstone National Park makes for a great Montana road trip.
+The highway is only open seasonally, typically between late May and mid-September.

 Between road trips and outdoor excursions, the city itself offers plenty of diversion on a weekend trip.
 Live music fills the downtown streets throughout the summer.
 Local eateries in Red Lodge range from casual bites to first-class meals.